tiberiusnero560/tiberiusnero560/README.md

 <h3> Contact me </h3>
-<p>   I am still working on getting the links on the images to work to link to my different social media pages etc
+<p>   If you wish to contact me to work on an open source project together, or you are a potential client and would like to discuss
-      but for now, if you wish to contact me to work on an open source project together, or you are a potential client and would like to discuss working together, you can visit my professional portfolio website at KyleLeBlanc.ca
+      working together, you can visit my professional portfolio website at KyleLeBlanc.ca
 </p>